Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Weddle surfaces and the blow-ups of the exceptional lines

 \subsection{The almost ordinary case}

-Moving on to the Kummer surface associated to an almost ordinary abelian surface over a field of characteristic two, we can check that the associated Weddle surface has one $A_3$, one $A_7$ and one $D_5^0$ singularity.
-In this case, projecting away from $E_O$ contracts the tropes that meet $E_O$, which are $\hat{T}_1$ and $\hat{T}_2$, into two singularities $Q_1$ and $Q_2$ of types $A_7$ and $D_5$ respectively, whose coordinates are given by
+The Weddle surface in the almost ordinary case has one $A_3$, one $A_7$ and one $D_5^0$ singularity.
+In this case, projecting away from $E_O$ contracts the tropes that meet $E_O$, which are $\hat{T}_1$ and $\hat{T}_2$, into two singularities $Q_1$ and $Q_2$ of types $A_7$ and $D_5$ respectively, whose coordinates in the notation of Subsection \ref{almost ord section} are given by

 From a computation of the Tjurina number of $Q_2$, we deduce that this singular point has to be of type $D_5^0$.
 The remaining singularity $Q_O$, which has coordinates $Q_O=[0:0:0:1]$, is of the type $A_3$ as it is a contraction of $E_O$ and two other lines.
 Similarly to the ordinary case, all the singularities lie in the same plane, which in this case is given by the equation